 Since then, both the number of sightings and their frequency have increased.

-The possum grape vine, also known as the princess vine, is the plant that serves as their favorite host.
+The possum grape vine, also known as the princess vine, is their favorite host plant.

 It is not known at this time whether or not this bug will threaten other vine plants, such as grapevines planted in Florida.

-Since there are currently no known biological controls for the Jewel Weevil, further research is required in both of these areas.
+Since no biological controls for the Jewel Weevil are currently known, further research is required in both areas.

 4. Joro Spider

-The Joro Spider, which is native to eastern Asia, was discovered for the first time in Georgia in the year 2014.
+The Joro Spider, which is native to eastern Asia, was discovered for the first time in Georgia in 2014.

 The Joro Spider is frequently compared to banana spiders due to similarities in size, coloration, and uniqueness.